LukeGrahamLandry/franca/devlog.md

 - don't like STDLIB_PATH, but then its dumb to re-guess_library_path if a driver inits a lot of compilers, so pass it around in vtable/opts.
+- the easy_abi/vm thing was a cool experiment but i think emit_c is a more sane path to having a bootstrap path that doesn't use my backend.

 ## (Mar 9)